General-Technical/mjosolutions/content/privacy.md

 - payment details; and

-- personal information about your spouse and dependants.
+- personal information about your spouse and dependents.
 <br/>
 <br/>
 <p class="text-left">
-It may be necessary in some circumstances for MJO Mortgage Solutions to collect sensitive information about you in order to provide specific services or for recruiting purposes.
+In some circumstances, MJO Mortgage Solutions may need to collect sensitive information about you to provide specific services or for recruiting purposes.
 Examples of the types of sensitive information that may be collected in such circumstances include professional memberships, ethnic origin, criminal record and health information.
-It is generally not practical to remain anonymous or to use a pseudonym when dealing with MJO Mortgage Solutions as usually we need to use your personal information to provide specific services to you, or which relate to or involve you.
+It is generally not practical to remain anonymous or to use a pseudonym when dealing with MJO Mortgage Solutions, as usually, we need to use your personal information to provide specific services to you or that relate to or involve you.

-#### How We Collect and Manage Personal Information
+#### HOW WE COLLECT AND MANAGE PERSONAL INFORMATION

 <h3 class="text-left">
 How We Collect Personal Information
 </h3>
 <p class="text-left">
-Generally we collect your personal information from you directly (for example, when we deal with you in person or over the phone, when you send us correspondence (including via email), when you complete a questionnaire, form or survey, when you subscribe to our publications or when you use our website or our social media).
+Generally, we collect your personal information from you directly (for example, when we deal with you in person or over the phone, when you send us correspondence (including via email), when you complete a questionnaire, form or survey, when you subscribe to our publications or when you use our website or our social media).
 Sometimes it may be necessary for us to collect your personal information from a third party.
-For example, we may collect your personal information from your employer where they are our client, from your personal representative, or a publicly available record.
+For example, we may collect your personal information from your employer, where they are our client, from your personal representative, or a publicly available record.
 We may also collect personal information about you from your use of our websites and information you provide to us through contact mailboxes or through the registration process on our websites.

 <h3 class="text-left">
 Where You Provide Us with Personal Information About Someone Else
 </h3>

 <p class="text-left">
-If you provide us with someone else’s personal information, you should only do so if you have their authority or consent to provide us with their personal information.
+If you provide us with someone else's personal information, you should only do so if you have their authority or consent to provide us with their personal information.
 You should also take reasonable steps to inform them of the matters set out in this Privacy Policy or any Privacy Collection Statement we give you.

 <h3 class="text-left">
 Holding Personal Information
 </h3>

 <p class="text-left">
 MJO Mortgage Solutions holds personal information in hard copy and electronic formats.
-We take security measures to protect the personal information we hold including physical (for example storage of files in lockable cabinets) and technology (for example, restriction of access, firewalls, the use of encryption, passwords and digital certificates) security measures.
+We take security measures to protect the personal information we hold, including physical (for example, storage of files in lockable cabinets) and technology (for example, restriction of access, firewalls, the use of encryption, passwords and digital certificates) security measures.

-#### Purpose for Collecting, Holding, Using and Disclosing Personal Information
+#### PURPOSE FOR COLLECTING, HOLDING, USING AND DISCLOSING PERSONAL INFORMATION

 <h3 class="text-left">
 MJO Mortgage Solutions collects, holds and uses personal information for a number of purposes including: